sneakers-the-rat/sphinx-sass/README.md

   function from [`libsass`](https://github.com/sass/libsass-python).
   Note that source map options are currently ignored.
+- `variables`:
+  A dictionary which will be converted into SASS variables and inserted before the contents of the file specified in `entry`.
+The prefix `$` is not needed.
 - `add_css_file`:
   By default, the extension will automatically tell Sphinx to add a link to the compiled CSS file.